lionelvillard/kcp-playground/knative/in-pcluster-api/README.md

   services                          kservice,ksvc   serving.knative.dev/v1            true         Service
   ````

-At this point you should be able to deploy a Knative service:
+At this point you should be able to create a Knative service:

 ```shell
 kn service create hello \